 Along with my Another Mama blog, I have written for NCT, Solent Mind and The Early Years Alliance.
 As a freelance writer, I am passionate about sharing the honesty and rawness of life, the importance of mental well-being, the highs and the lows.

-Motherhood is definitely the most rewarding yet toughest job in the world.
-How is it that such little people can make you feel such intense and extreme emotions?
-For me, being a mum is a role like no other; it’s all-consuming, magical and challenging all at once.
-Some days I feel like the luckiest person in the world, others I can’t wait for the day to be over.
+Motherhood is definitely the most rewarding and toughest job in the world.
+For me, being a mum is a role like no other; it’s all-consuming, magical and impossible all at once.
+Some days I feel like the luckiest person in the world, but others I can’t wait for the day to be over.
 Some days I think about wanting more children, others I long for that quiet time to myself.

-I have two wonderful boys: Theo is three and a half, and Wilf is four months.
-They are my absolute world and I feel so lucky to have them.
-But that doesn’t mean that it’s all rosy!
-And that’s why I’ve decided to blog – to write about the ups and downs of being a mum, the things I’ve learned and am learning.
-I’ve held back from doing this for a while though.
+I held back from doing this for a while though.
 Firstly, I didn’t know if I wanted to put my life out there for others to know about so much.
 Also, I’ve thought that people might not be interested.
-But, writing is wonderful escape for me; I find it therapeutic to vent and reflect, even rant sometimes, and I’m sure I will enjoy looking back on these moments in years to come – be that to laugh or cry.
+But writing is a wonderful escape for me.
+I find it therapeutic to vent and reflect, even rant sometimes, and I’m sure I will enjoy looking back on these moments in years to come – be that to laugh or cry.